Temporary Exhibition

 The Urban Memory Foundation and OP ENHEIM Foundation are co-organizers of the exhibition.
 Project partners are the German-Polish Foundation for the Protection of Cultural Monuments, Viktor Oppenheim Haus, WOMAK Holding SA, the Museum of Architecture in Wrocław, Taube Department of Jewish Studies of the University of Wrocław, Akcelerator Obywatelski Spark Foundation, the City Museum of Wrocław and MultiMemo project partners: FestivALT, Zapomniane Foundation, JCC Warsaw, Formy Wspólne Foundation, the Foundation for the Documentation of Jewish Cemeteries, CEJI – A Jewish Contribution to an Inclusive Europe, the Julius Maximilian University of Würzburg and the Hochschule für Jüdische Studien Heidelberg.

-The exhibition is co-funded by the European Union (part of the MultiMemo project, CERV program), the Foundation for Polish-German Cooperation and the Association of the Jewish Historical Institute in Poland.
+The exhibition is co-funded by the European Union (part of the MultiMemo project, CERV program), the Foundation for Polish-German Cooperation, the Department of Culture of the Wrocław Municipality and the Association of the Jewish Historical Institute in Poland.